Ethiopia: Art and architecture

+The "Bete Medhane Alem" or "House of our Saviour" is one of the 12 churches in Lalibela built under Emperor Lalibela I. Emperor Lalibela I commissioned large portions of the Lalibela church complex, and it was named after him.
+This has been attributed to Christian Ethiopians' desire during medieval times, due to their blockage from Jerusalem by Muslim conquests, to replicate their own "new Jerusalem" at a national level.

 The Aksumite Steles served as official markers for the Emperors of Ethiopia during the time of the Aksumite Empire.

-Ethiopian architecture like the "Bete Medhane Alem" or "House of our Saviour" is one of the 12 churches in Lalibela built under Emperor Lalibela I. Emperor Lalibela I commissioned large portions of the Lalibela church complex promptly named after him.
-This was largely attested to the inspiration for Ethiopia during the medieval times due to blockage from Jerusalem by Muslim conquests to replicate its own form of a "new Jerusalem" at a national level.
-Perhaps one of the most notable architectures in antiquity was founded during the Dʿmt period.
-Ashlar masonry was an archetype of South Arabian architecture with the most architectural structure similarity.

-The Aksumite continued to flourish its architecture around the 4th century CE.
-Aksumite stelae commonly used single block and rocks.
-The Tomb of the False Door built for Aksumite emperors used monolithic style.
-The Lalibela civilization was largely of Aksumite influence, but the layer of stones or wood is quite different for some dwellings.
+Aksumite architecture continued to flourish in the 4th century CE.
+Aksumite stelae commonly used single blocks and rocks.
+The Tomb of the False Door, built for Aksumite emperors, used the monolithic style.
+The Lalibela civilisation was largely influenced by Aksumite architecture, but the layer of stones or wood is quite different for some dwellings.

+Fasil Ghebbi complex, built in the 17th century.

 In the Gondarine period, the architecture of Ethiopia was influenced by Baroque, Arab, Turkish and Gujarati Indian styles independently taught by Portuguese emissaries in the 16th and 17th centuries.
-Examples include the imperial fortress Fasil Ghebbi, which is influenced by a mix of these styles.
-The medieval architecture also affected the later 19th- and 20th-century era.
+One example is the imperial fortress Fasil Ghebbi, which is influenced by a mix of these styles.
+Medieval architecture also influenced architecture of the later 19th- and 20th-century era.